Arghajit47/playwright-pulse/README.md

 1.  **Reporter (`playwright-pulse-reporter.ts`):**
     *   A custom reporter that collects detailed results during your Playwright test run.
-    *   **Sharding Support:** If tests are sharded, each shard process writes its results to a temporary file (`.pulse-shard-results-*.json`).
+    *   **Sharding Support:** If tests are sharded, each shard process writes its results to a temporary file (`.pulse-shard-results-*.json`) in the specified output directory.
 The main reporter process then merges these files upon completion.
 2.  **JSON Output:** On completion (`onEnd`), the reporter writes all collected (and potentially merged) data into a single `playwright-pulse-report.json` file in your project's specified output directory (defaults to `pulse-report-output` in the project root).
-3.  **Next.js Dashboard (Option 2 - Interactive):** A web application built with Next.js that reads the final `playwright-pulse-report.json` file and presents the test results in a dynamic, interactive dashboard interface.
+3.  **Next.js Dashboard (Option 2 - Interactive):** A web application built with Next.js that reads the final `playwright-pulse-report.json` file from the *dashboard project's root* and presents the test results in a dynamic, interactive dashboard interface.
-4.  **Standalone HTML Report (Option 1 - Static):** A script (`generate-static-report.mjs`) that reads the `playwright-pulse-report.json` and generates a single, self-contained `playwright-pulse-static-report.html` file.
+4.  **Standalone HTML Report (Option 1 - Static):** A script (`generate-static-report.mjs`) that reads the `playwright-pulse-report.json` from the *Playwright project's output directory* (e.g., `pulse-report-output`) and generates a single, self-contained `playwright-pulse-static-report.html` file in the *same directory*.
 This static report mimics the key information and layout of the dashboard, including:
     *   Run summary metrics (Total, Passed, Failed, Skipped, Duration).
-    *   Simplified visualization of test status distribution.
+    *   Filtering controls for test results.
-    *   List of individual test results with status, duration, name, and errors.
+    *   List of individual test results with status, duration, name, suite, and errors.
-    *   Basic interactivity to view test details (error/stack trace).
+    *   Expandable details for each test, including steps, error messages, stack traces, attachments (links), and source location.

 ## Setup